-As of December 31, 2021, the Company's outstanding share capital consisted of 1,427,590,059 Class A ordinary shares and 67,590,336 Class B ordinary shares.
+As of December 31, 2022, the Company's outstanding share capital consisted of 1,456,842,655 Class A ordinary shares and 67,590,336 Class B ordinary shares.
 A holder of a Class A ordinary share is conferred one vote per share on any resolution tabled at the general meeting of GDS Holdings.
-A holder of a Class B ordinary share is entitled to 20 votes per share on resolutions tabled at the general meeting of GDS Holdings for (i) the election or removal of a simple majority, or six, of directors; and (ii) any change to Articles of Association that would adversely affect the rights of Class B shareholders, and which are convertible into Class A ordinary shares, and will automatically convert into Class A ordinary shares under certain circumstances.
+A holder of a Class B ordinary share is entitled to 20 votes per share on resolutions tabled at the general meeting of GDS Holdings for (i) the election or removal of a simple majority, or six, of directors; and (ii) any change to Articles of Association ("AoA") that would adversely affect the rights of Class B shareholders, and which are convertible into Class A ordinary shares, and will automatically convert into Class A ordinary shares under certain circumstances.
+Every Class B ordinary share shall automatically be redesignated and re-classified as a Class A ordinary share upon the occurrence of the automatic conversion events, including the first occur of William Wei Huang ceasing to have Beneficial Ownership in not less than 5% of the then issued share capital of the Company on an as converted basis, as defined in AoA.